PlaybyteInc/godot-mirror-plugin/README.md

 # Playbyte Mirror
-The easiest way to test your Godot game on mobile.
+The easiest way to playtest your Godot game on mobile.

 How to:
 * Open Godot